Dynamsoft/barcode-reader-javascript-samples/hello-world/vue3/README.md

 ### Create and edit the `VideoCapture` component

 * Add a file `VideoCapture.vue` under "/components/" as the `VideoCapture` component.
-The `VideoCapture` component help decode barcodes via camera.
+The `VideoCapture` component helps decode barcodes via camera.

 * In `VideoCapture.vue`, add the following code for initializing and destroying some instances.